JadeJaber/jadejaber.github.io/_posts/articles/2017-03-02-deploy-hdp-cloud-on-aws-or-azure.md

 In the following steps, be sure to select the same region on the top right corner.

-First of all, you need to create a key pair : [Generate my key pair](https://eu-west-1.console.aws.amazon.com/ec2/v2/home?region=eu-west-1#KeyPairs:sort=keyName)
+First of all, you need to generate a key pair : [Generate my key pair](https://eu-west-1.console.aws.amazon.com/ec2/v2/home?region=eu-west-1#KeyPairs:sort=keyName)

-Once you have subscribed to both these services and generated the key pair you may get back to your "Controller service" dashboard and click on
+Once you have subscribed to both these services and generated the key pair you may

-####
+get back to your "Controller service" [Get back to Controller Service](https://aws.amazon.com/marketplace/pp/B01LXOQBOU?qid=1488444197744&sr=0-2&ref_=srh_res_product_title) and click on "Launch with CloudFormation Console"

-Aprés avoir souscrit aux 2 services ci-dessus et génrer la paire de clé, revenir sur la page "Controller Service" et cliquer sur  "Launch with CloudFormation Console" Remplir les informations email, et laisser les options slectionnées par défaut.
-Au nvieau de remote access, mettre 0.0.0.0 si l'on veut pouvoir accéer à lal console depuis n'importe quelle IP
+Fill in the email field and keep the default options.
+Concerning the "remote access" you may input 0.0.0.0/0 to permit access to the cluster from any IP address.

 Passer la page option
 Puis cliquer sur "Create" => La création du "Controller Service" peut prendre jusqu'à 15 min
 *